TerraHAB/TerraMICRO/docs/intro.rst

 Why a High Altitude Balloon?
 ----------------------------

-High Altitude Balloons (HABs) are low-cost, relatively low-risk vehicles that are the perfect platform for conducting small scale atmospheric studies, remote sensing, and other experiments that make use of the "edge of space" conditions found at altitudes in excess of 65,000 feet above sea level.
+High Altitude Balloons (HABs) are low-cost, low-risk vehicles that are the perfect platform for conducting small scale atmospheric studies, remote sensing, and other experiments that make use of the "edge of space" conditions found at altitudes in excess of 65,000 feet above sea level.
 Atmospheric conditions in the stratosphere are fairly well understood insofar as the humidity, temperatures, and pressures that must be weathered by a flight platform.
 More specifically, ambient temperatures and pressures between 65,000--100,000, feet altitude see extremes of -60C and 0.05 atm respectively.

-This opens the door to opportunities for generic or payload-agnostic HAB platforms designed to carry an experiment or instruments in conditions that approximate space.
-One such platform is an avionics architecture called uHAB, which is designed specifically to be a robust and all-inclusive avionics package for HAB vehicles.
-The `Technology Readiness Level
+This opens the door for generic or payload-agnostic HAB platforms designed to carry an experiment or instruments in conditions that approximate space.
+One such platform is an avionics architecture called
-<https://esto.nasa.gov/technologists_trl.html>`_ of uHAB is TRL 2 as of
+`uHAB <https://github.com/RIT-Space-Exploration/uHAB>`_, which is specifically designed to be a robust and all-inclusive avionics package for HAB vehicles.
-November 2018.
+The `Technology Readiness Level <https://esto.nasa.gov/technologists_trl.html>`_ of uHAB is TRL 2 as of November 2018.

 What is TerraMICRO?
 -------------------